Foix–Chavany–Marie syndrome: Psycholinguistic testing

 Psycholinguistics pertain to the psychological and neurobiological components that allow humans to acquire, utilize, comprehend, and produce language.
 The tests most commonly used for psycholinguistic testing include the Dutch version of Aachen aphasia test, syntactic comprehension test, and the Token test.
 Psycholinguistics allow physicians to narrow down and rule out other disorders that may be similar to FCMS when diagnosing a patient.

 Neuropsychological testing

 Neuropsychology is the study of neurobiology and psychology.
-Neuropsychological tests are utilized for the purpose of observing an individuals’ abilities in cognitive functioning, reasoning, and memories.
+Neuropsychological tests are utilized for the purpose of observing an individual's abilities in cognitive functioning, reasoning, and memories.
 The tests most commonly used for neuropsychological testing include WAIS-III, Stroop test, Bourdon Wiersma test, and the Rey–Osterrieth complex figure test.
 These tests allow physicians to evaluate the degree to which the bilateral lesions in the operculum have been affected, and allow for the determination of proper treatment.

 Imaging

 Scanning techniques include EEG, SPECT, MRI, and CT brain scanning.
 These additional techniques are useful in determining what type of lesion the patient has, and allows physicians to determine more effective ways in treating the patient.